Twinkies maker Hostess plans to go out of business

 "We'll be selling the brands and as much of the infrastructure as we can," said company spokesman Lance Ignon.
 "There is value in the brands.
 But some bakeries will never open again as bakeries."

-Ignon said the company was making final deliveries on Friday of products made Thursday night.
+Ignon said the company made final deliveries on Friday of products made on Thursday night.
 Hostess's top-selling products are its chocolate cupcakes, Twinkies cakes and its powdered sugar and frosted "Donettes."

 NOT INTERESTED IN BREAD

-Hostess blamed burdensome wage and pension obligations for its financial woes.
-It said a strike by members of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union, which began November 9, was the latest in a series of labor troubles that had crippled the company's ability to produce and deliver products at several facilities.
+Hostess blamed heavy debt and burdensome wage and pension obligations for its financial woes.
+It said a strike by members of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM), which began November 9, was part of a long series of battles between labour and management that contributed to the company's inability to restructure its finances and produce and deliver products at several facilities.

-But union officials and line workers said the company had failed to invest in new technology, brand marketing and modernization of plants and trucks and had focused instead on enriching owners such as private equity firm Ripplewood Holdings and hedge funds that include Silver Point Capital.

 "The people who are running this company are not interested in making bread," said Roger Harrison, 56, who bags buns at the Hostess plant in Lenexa, Kansas, and has been with the company for 35 years.

-"They are not in the baking industry; they are just interested in the money," said Harrison.
-"This company is so unstable that once they close, maybe someone can take over and buy it and give us more stability."
+"They are not in the baking industry; they are just interested in the money," Harrison said.

-Hostess had given employees a deadline to return to work on Thursday, but the union held firm, saying it had already given far more in concessions than workers could bear and that it would not bend further.

-The company was asking workers to agree to an 8 percent pay cut, a 20 percent increase in healthcare costs, closure of 10 to 12 plants and changes to pension and workday provisions.

 "The union has been the death of this company," said a human resources manager who recently left Hostess.